I Was Raised Christian: Should I Convert for My Jewish Partner?

 All of us want to feel secure and accepted for who we are.
 That’s why I suggested that you begin this process by clarifying your own religious or spiritual identity—what your Christian upbringing means to you and what your non-negotiables are.
 If Jesus is important to you, you’ll want your partner’s family and friends to respect that, just as you’ll need to respect their wishes about whether they are willing to hear about your beliefs.

 The Bible tells us that love “bears all things, believes all things, hopes all things, endures all things” (I Corinthians 13:7).
-God’s agape love is unconditional, seeking to serve the other.
+God’s love is unconditional, seeking to serve the other.
 That’s the kind of love you want to give as well as receive when choosing a life partner.
 Here’s a good test: Would you expect your Jewish partner to become a Christian as a condition of being accepted by your family and friends?
 What if they told you that would mean abandoning their people or an essential part of their identity?
-In the same way, is it reasonable for someone who loves you to ask that you abandon your beliefs in Jesus your Savior in order to be accepted by his or her community?
+In the same way, is it reasonable for someone who loves you to ask that you abandon your beliefs in Jesus your Savior in order to be accepted?

 By taking a closer look at your current spiritual identity, and by thinking through your reasons for considering converting to Judaism, we hope that you will have a clearer idea of what you want and how you might best seek spiritual harmony with your Jewish partner.